Updated on 21 February 2021.

 – Most of the island resorts are opened.
 A full list can be found here.

-– All liveaboards and private yachts will start to operate on 15 July 2020
+– All liveaboards and private yachts had started to operate on 15 July 2020

 According to the schedule published by Maldives Airports Company Limited (MACL), a number of airlines have resumed operations to Maldives: